 There are some obvious costs involved with opening up operations in a new country or even on a new continent.
 But sometimes companies forget to account for some of the less overt costs, which can end up leaving them in a bind or eroding their profit margins before their new location is even functional.
 So, make sure you think through the full scope of the expenses of such a move, so you can properly plan.

 Make sure your financial projections include costs like:

 - Pricing (you might need to charge for your products or services differently in the new region that you had previously)

 Local expertise is irreplaceable.

 There are many aspects of a global expansion that any smart and savvy CEO could likely figure out along the way if you had to do so on your own.
-But there are also parts of the process that simply can’t be muscled through, knowledge that can’t be learned quickly and experience that can’t be simulated.
+But there are also parts of the process that simply can’t be muscled through, a knowledge that can’t be learned quickly and experience that can’t be simulated.

 In order to make your new operations successful, you need to have guidance from someone who has executed on a global strategy before and has specific regional insight and experience to offer you.
-Conectys can be that trusted consultant with deep regional understanding of components like real estate, licensing, contracts and cultural norms to help you replicate success in the new market.
+Conectys can be that trusted consultant with a deep regional understanding of components like real estate, licensing, contracts, and cultural norms to help you replicate success in the new market.

 Contact us to learn more, or download our guidebook to better understand what it takes to successfully expand your APAC operations internationally.